PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:22:28
+Last updated: 2024-04-02 18:23:35
-Random Quote: Who looks outside, dreams, who looks inside, awakes. - Carl Jung
+Random Quote: Love cures people - both the ones who give it and the ones who receive it. - Karl Menninger